A pioneering Silk Road Adventure into Central Asia’s majestic mountain ranges in search of the elusive snow leopard.

-As our spotters will have been out tracking the big cats for the week before we arrive, you’ll have a really good chance to see not only the leopards themselves, but also Pallas’s cat, Asiatic ibex, Tajik markhor, Marco Polo sheep, Bukhara urial, Eurasian wolf, wild boar, golden eagle, bearded vulture, Himalayan griffon, Egyptian vulture and plenty more besides.
+As our rangers will have been out tracking the big cats for the week before we arrive, you’ll have a really good chance to see not only the leopards themselves, but also Pallas’s cat, Asiatic ibex, Tajik markhor, Marco Polo sheep, Bukhara urial, Eurasian wolf, wild boar, golden eagle, bearded vulture, Himalayan griffon, Egyptian vulture and plenty more besides.

-Alongside tracking wildlife, you’ll be setting up camera traps, analysing footage and visiting local schools.
+Alongside tracking wildlife, you’ll be setting up camera traps, analyzing footage and visiting local schools.
 With the children there, you will learn about the importance of these creatures to the community and the importance of saving them from extinction.